 - Continuing with the SIFT review with a focus on recognising excellence in clinical teachers. - Developing a junior faculty of trainees. - Focusing on faculty development for clinical teachers. - Development of electronic assessment app to replace paper version with automated integration to ISR. - Increased medical student numbers. - Primary Care Academy based in West Wales. - Enhanced learning and cluster-based learning in primary care.

-7. Undergraduate Education: Princess of Wales Hospital: Medical Students from Cardiff University that academic year.
-Individual block feedback received to date has been positive.
+7. Undergraduate Education: Princess of Wales Hospital: Medical Students from Cardiff University

 The organisation of clinical placements and teaching sessions for Cardiff University medical students (Years 1, 2, 3, 4 and 5 of the C21 curriculum).